 Wild Edible Gardens

-This project collaborates with members of a community fishery who are developing their area for ecotourism and with the Faculty of Agriculture and Food Processing at University of Battambang in Cambodia, colleagues in the village are learning to grow and transplant wild edible plants with the goal of creating ‘Food Forest’ landscapes in the village and surrounding areas.
-These village 'food forests' were not necessary even five years ago, but Cambodia's rapid deforestation has left people without their basic foods.
+This project collaborates with members of the Prey Lang and Prey Preah Roka community networks and the Faculty of Agriculture and Food Processing at University of Battambang in Cambodia to grow and transplant wild edible plants in village landscapes with the goal of creating ‘Food Forests’ in the village and surrounding areas.
+These village 'food forests' were not necessary in the recent past, but Cambodia's rapid deforestation impacts the local availability of basic forest foods.

-Wild plants were not cultivated in the village, those were for the forest.
+Wild plants were rarely cultivated in the village, there was no need.
 Now the forest is gone and the dietary shift from forest to market food impacts village health.
 Loss of forest also cuts youths off from the intangible skills and knowledge of forest foods and medicines.

 This garden project is one of the ways that formerly forest-based communities are creating an alternative story of development and history for themselves as people often considered to be outside of both.